- Firearms licensing medical process

 The Home Office has announced changes to the application process for firearm and shotgun certificates so that information sharing between GPs and police is improved.
 The move is in response to recommendations for change to the current system submitted by Coroners, the IPCC and the medical profession.
 It is focussed around the detection of foreseeable or avoidable harm.

-As of the 1st April 2016 application forms will change.
-Applicants will be advised that the police will not only contact their GP as they do now asking whether they know of any relevant medical condition or have concerns about the issue of a firearm or shotgun certificate, but will also ask GPs to place an encoded reminder onto the applicant’s patient record.
+Application forms advise that the police will not only contact the applicant’s GP, asking whether he knows of any relevant medical condition or has any concerns about the issue of a firearm or shotgun certificate.
+The police will also ask GPs to place an encoded reminder onto the applicant’s patient record.
 During the validity of the firearm or shotgun certificate, the presence of the encoded reminder will enable the GP to consider notifying the police if a person’s medical health gives rise to concern regarding their possession of firearms.
 Upon cancellation of the certificate, for whatever reason, the police will send notification to the GP and the encoded reminder will be inactivated.